TaoyiminR/Hashing_for_geo-localization/README.md

 We adopt two datasets to verify our method, including CVUSA and CVACT dataset.
   CVUSA dataset: The dataset can be accessed from https://github.com/viibridges/crossnet
   CVACT dataset: The dataset can be accessed from https://github.com/Liumouliu/OriCNN

+# Codes
+You can use the train.py to train the feature extraction model and use the test.py to test this model.
+After obtain the feature descriptors of the image, you can use the encoding.py to train and encode the image.
+The file location_clustering.py is used to geographically cluster based localization.